 The demonstration test costs £55: for full details of test costs, visit GOV.UK.

-As a professional goods vehicle driver, you’ll need to complete 35 hours of periodic training every five years to maintain and enhance the standard of your driving.
-Find out more in our Professionals section.
+As a professional goods vehicle driver, you’ll need to complete 35 hours of periodic training every 5 years to maintain and enhance the standard of your driving.